canuckbear/firmware-toolkit/migrated/migrated/move_me/bsp-packages/linux-kernel-fragments/hardware/board-blueprints/README.md

  1. The *hardware/mutual* definitions
  2. The board blueprint, updating mutual definitions
  3. The *hardware/device-drivers* definition according to list from Makefile
- 4. Finaly *functional* fragments are included according to list from Makefile
+ 4. The *functional* fragments are included according to list from Makefile

-Each board definition is stored in a file named after the board (same as in board-catalog.yml).
+Each board definition is stored in a separate file named after the board (same as in board-catalog.yml) ex: orangepi-zero.defconfig

 There must be only one board blueprint included in a kernel production manifest.
 Otherwise, you are assuming this decision and doing it at your own risks.
 No configuration consistancy can be provided by Firmware Toolkit.